Posts Tagged ‘assessment’

 Focusing too much on knowledge and not on skill (studying too much versus playing too little)

-Calculating your Chess Skill and Knowledge Rating
+• Calculating your Chess Rating and Knowledge

 Here’s how this works.